 When you register for a class, St. John’s University considers your registration to be a clear indication of your intention to attend that class.
 If you change your mind about attending class or if circumstances prevent you from attending, you must notify us officially of your change in status.
-There are two ways to notify us officially that you will not attend a class for which you have registered.
+The manner in which you do so depends on when during the semester you make your decision.

 Dropping A Class/Adding a Class

-To withdraw from one or more of your classes, you must contact your dean’s office.
-If possible, you should visit the office in person so that someone can discuss this decision with you.
+To withdraw from one or more of your classes, you must contact your Dean’s Office.
+You should visit the office in-person so that someone can discuss this decision with you.
 If you cannot visit the office, you must put your request in writing.

 You can find additional information on refunds from the Office of the Bursar.